 I’ve been pretty big into video games for, well, since I received a Nintendo Entertainment System for Christmas in 1986.
 I got out of gaming for most of the 90s, while I was busy riding skateboards and playing in bands.
 I picked the habit back up in the early 2000s, but the focus was on PC gaming.
 A couple months after its release, I picked up an Xbox 360 and never looked back.
-Current gaming habits are leaning mostly on the PS4 side, but I also have an Xbox One.
+Current gaming habits are leaning mostly on the PS4 side, but I also have an Xbox One and a Nintendo Switch.

 Over the years, I’ve played in a number of bands.
 Most notably, a ska-punk band called Lucky Number Seven from 1997-2002.
 I was, and still am super tight with the other guys in the band.
 LNS is responsible for some of my fondest memories and I met so many great people playing shows around the country.

 Though I don’t spend much time behind my drum kit these days, music still plays a huge role in my life.
 Spotify is always running while I’m at my desk, which is 8-10 hours per day.

 In early 2017 I picked up an acoustic guitar and haven’t put it down since.
 Accompanied by my girlfriend (who also plays guitar, banjo, and sings), I’ve played numerous open mics and even paid gigs at the local pub.